ITV Granada

-ITV Granada, formerly known as Granada Television, is the ITV franchisee for the North West of England and Isle of Man.
-From 1956 to 1968 it broadcast to both the north west and Yorkshire on weekdays only, as ABC Weekend Television was its weekend counterpart.
-Granada's parent company Granada plc later bought several other regional ITV stations and, in 2004, merged with Carlton Communications to form ITV plc.
+ITV Granada, formerly known as Granada Television, is the ITV franchisee for the North West of England and the Isle of Man.
+From 1956 to 1968, it broadcast to both the north west and Yorkshire on weekdays only, because ABC Weekend Television was its weekend counterpart.
+Granada's parent company, Granada plc, later bought several other regional ITV stations and, in 2004, merged with Carlton Communications to form ITV plc.

 Granada Television was particularly noted by critics for the distinctive northern and "social realism" character of many of its network programmes, as well as the high quality of its drama and documentaries.
 In its prime as an independent franchisee, prior to its parent company merging with Carlton Communications to form ITV plc, it was the largest Independent Television producer in the UK, accounting for 25% of the total broadcasting output of the ITV network.

 Granada Television was founded by Sidney Bernstein at Granada Studios on Quay Street in Manchester and is the only surviving franchisee of the original four Independent Television Authority franchisees from 1954.
 It covers Cheshire, Greater Manchester, Lancashire, Merseyside, and parts of Derbyshire, Staffordshire, Cumbria, and North Yorkshire.
 In 2009, the Isle of Man was transferred to Granada from ITV Border.

 Broadcasting by Granada Television began on 3 May 1956 under the North of England weekday franchise, the fifth franchise to go to air.
 It was marked by a distinctive northern identity and used a stylised letter "G" logo forming an arrow pointing north, often with the tagline "Granada: from the North".
 Granada plc merged with Carlton Communications to form ITV plc in 2004 after a duopoly had developed over the previous decade.
 The Granada name, as with those of the other former regional licence holders, is only referenced onscreen during regional news bulletins and the weeknight regional news magazine; ITV Broadcasting Limited operates the service with national ITV branding and continuity.

 The North West region is regarded as ITV's most successful franchise.
 Nine Granada programmes were listed in the BFI TV 100 in 2000.
 Some of its most notable programmes include Sherlock Holmes, Coronation Street, Seven Up!, The Royle Family, The Jewel in the Crown, Crown Court, Cold Feet, Prime Suspect, Cracker, Brideshead Revisited, World in Action, University Challenge, Stars in Their Eyes and The Krypton Factor.
 Notable employees have included Paul Greengrass, Michael Apted, Mike Newell, Jeremy Isaacs, Andy Harries, Russell T Davies, Leslie Woodhead, Tony Wilson, Roland Joffe, Brian Cosgrove, Mark Hall, Brian Trueman, Michael Parkinson, Derek Granger and Gordon McDougall.